 A postsecondary institution or an elementary or secondary school was deemed to have notice requiring responsive action when a responsible employee "knew" or "should have known" about possible sexual harassment.

-How do I fulfill my role?
+How do employees fulfill their role?

 - 1. Upon witnessing an incident or upon receipt of a report of:

 - discrimination

 - harassment

 - retaliation

 File a DHR report on the Title IX webpage